jimtaylor123/laravel-api/README.md

 ## Done
 * UUIDs for all models ✅
+* Laravel cashier and stripe for payments - basic

 ## Doing
-* Laravel cashier and stripe for payments
+* Basic model set up

 ## To do
-* Basic model set up
 * Json API spec compliant
+* React front end in separate tri repo project
 * Generic controller methods for common crud actions
 * Generator for quickly creating crud models
 * Generation by YAML?
 * Self documentation, ie documentation within the code base
 * Translation for localization
+* Laravel cashier and stripe for payments - advanced
 * Error handling
 * Authentication with Laravel passport
 * Larastan for standards